jacksleight/statamic-bard-mutator/docs/examples.md

 });
 ```

-### Add an auto-generated ID to all level 2 headings:
+### Add an auto-generated ID to all level 2 headings

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;